The key details of how Yigal Achmon gained my trust

 From this, it is clear that when he negotiates deals, even when it involves extortion, he never makes it look like outright blackmail.
 Instead, he presents it as a fair exchange, though it’s essentially a matter of trading pennies for pounds.
 However, in academia, where people are not deeply involved in the field, it’s challenging to distinguish between academic “pennies” and “pounds.”
 Other people might think it is better than “getting something for nothing”.

-However, I judged that the metadata design project would be impossible to publish, as similar projects had already been published in Nature sub-journals and top microbiology journals, led by EMBI (in fact, it still hasn’t been published after three years).
+I judged that the metadata design project would be impossible to publish, as similar projects had already been published in Nature sub-journals and top microbiology journals, led by EMBI (in fact, it still hasn’t been published after three years).
 I also did not believe that he had the ability to conduct field experiments in 2022 (and indeed, he has not published any field experiment papers even now, three years later).
 In reality, these things were not even “pennies,” but pure negative assets, though he genuinely believed in them at the time.
 Judging whether a project can be published requires a high level of academic skill, which he lacked.
 So, indeed, it is much worse than “getting something for nothing”.

 Eventually, after being satisfied, he promised to help me resolve the issue.
 I told him that even if there were other issues his students couldn’t handle, I could take care of them, and if I didn’t have time, I could recommend others.
 He, being the supervising professor of that food microbiology lab course, had the capability to resolve issues.
 But in the end, all the other students passed, only I was expelled from that course after completing more than half of the course.

-My experience illustrates that Prof. Yigal Achmon’s basic tactics for gaining trust in collaboration is to initially conceal his unfavorable conditions and promise above-average conditions to induce others to do work beyond the average.
+My experience illustrates that Yigal Achmon’s basic tactics for gaining trust in collaboration is to initially conceal his unfavorable conditions and promise above-average conditions to induce others to do work beyond the average.
 Once the task is completed, he shirks responsibility and reverts to average conditions, leaving others unhappy but could hardly say anything (you already did the work, and the conditions are seemingly fair if without those work).
 Simultaneously, he repeatedly sets traps to gain more power.
-Once he has power, he continually uses it for extortion, but during the extortion process, he offers some straw as a guise of fairness.
-In practice, due to his extremely limited professionality, the so-called straw he offers is usually a negative asset.
+Once he has power, he continually uses it for extortion, but during the extortion process, he offers some “pennies” as a guise of fairness.
+In practice, due to his extremely limited professionality, the so-called “pennies” he offers is usually a negative asset.

 Repeatedly setting traps to gain more power, concealing unfavorable conditions, going back on promises, shirking responsibility, extortion, and pretending to offer fair exchanges are his core tactics.